(aka RENAISSANCE MINSTRELS VOL. II)

-Midle, 1970.
+Middle, 1970.
 There are two original releases, produced from different masters.
-Both had a green sticker with title and track listing saying the company name "Avocado Records".
+Both had a green sticker with the title and the track listing, with, in addition, the company name "Avocado Records".
 Regarding this name, Mr. Pigman (one of the producers) told us: "my parents had an avocado tree in the back yard".

-One release was realized by Mr. Smokin' pig.
-This has a green label with «Renaissance Records», «Homogenized stereo» and track listing.
+One release was realized by the business partner of Mr. Pigman, who later realized the Smokin' Pig records.
+This has a green label with «Renaissance Records», «Homogenized stereo» and the track listing.
 Regarding this version, this is what Mr. Smokin' pig told us:

 "A friend of mine put the tapes together and I came up with the idea of the green sticker (Homogenized Beatles).
 We also used a similar sticker for the Donovan bootleg (only it was blue).
 Four or five months later we did Renaissance Minstrels I and Renaissance Minstrels ll.
 The same friend who made the tapes for me designed the covers using the poster I gave him.".

 The other release was realized by Mr. Pigman.
-For this release these original reel tapes were copied to a new reel tape, with a slight loss of sound quality.
-As we said, the records have the same green stickers on the cover; they have white blank labels and the matrix number is Side 1-A / Side 2-B. The stampers used for this record were not used anymore.
+For this release these original reel tapes were copied to a new ree-to- reell tape, with a slight loss of sound quality.
+The records, as previously stated, have the same green stickers on the cover; they have white blank labels and the matrix number is Side 1-A / Side 2-B. The stampers used for this record were not used anymore.

-2. Late, 1970.
+2. Late 1970.
 This is the version that used the cover prepared by Mr. Smokin' pig's friend.
-The records had the same green "Renaissance Records" label and were pressed from the same stampers of the first release.
-Some copies also had the original sticker on the cover.
+The records had the same green "Renaissance Records" label and were pressed from the same stampers as the first release.
+The original sticker was present on some copies of the album.